dgrnbrg/spiral/README.md

 your synchronous Ring app: just use `async->sync-middleware`.

 Async Ring also includes a complete set of optimized ports of Ring middleware.
-This port includes a ported test suite, so you can feel comfortable in the logic being executed.
+These ports includes a ported test suite, so you can feel comfortable in the logic being executed.

 ### Beauty